raei-2748/invariant-hedging/README.md

 - `bash tools/fetch_data.sh --data-dir "$DATA_ROOT"` mirrors the bundled `data/spy_sample.csv` slice into `data/raw/` and
   verifies checksums.
 - `make data` is a convenience target that wraps the fetch script and ensures cached manifests are refreshed.
+- `make data-check` runs `tools/scripts/check_data_integrity.py` to validate schema, NaNs, and date ranges for the staged sample.
 - The sample is self-contained and powers `make tests`, `make paper SMOKE=1`, and CI.

 ### Full dataset (OptionMetrics + public inputs)